Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Results and discussion

-For BBH and NSBH, $\Omega_{gw}$ increases as $f^{2/3}$ (inspiral phase), then as $f^{5/3}$ (merger phase), before it reaches a maximum and decreases dramatically.
-The slope change and the peak occur at frequencies corresponding roughly to the LSO and the end of the ring-down phase at $z \sim 1.5$ where the coalescence rate is maximal.
-For BNS, the slope drops from $2/3$ to $1/3$ at around $\sim 100$ Hz, as predicted by the TaylorT4 formula.
-Adding a Gaussian post merger emission would enhance the BNS contribution between $\sim 0.5-2.5$ kHz (see \citet{2012arXiv1209.0595Z}) but would have no effect on the detectability of the background as we will see in the next section.
-The amplitude of the background scales up with the rate and the average chirp mass (see Eq.~\ref{eq:omega}) and is larger for the BBH background than for the NSBH and BNS contributions by $1-3$ orders of magnitude.
-Consequently, at low frequencies, the background is dominated by the signal from BBH.
-After the BBH peak, the spectrum decreases dramatically, and we recover the BNS contribution at high frequencies.
-The population of NSBH contributes very little to the total background since it is masked by the BBH signal at low frequencies, and, even in the low metallicity case BzK, where it is above the BNS contribution, its maximum is buried in the decrease after the BBH peak.
+For BHBH and BHNS, $\Omega_{gw}$ increases as $f^{2/3}$ (inspiral phase), then as $f^{5/3}$ (merger phase), before it reaches a maximum and decreases dramatically.
+The slope change and the peak occur at frequencies corresponding roughly to the LSO and the end of the ring-down phase at $z \sim 1.5$ where the coalescence rate is highest.
+For NSNS, the slope drops from $2/3$ to $1/3$ at around $\sim 100$ Hz, as predicted by the TaylorT4 formula.
+Adding a Gaussian post-merger emission would enhance the NSNS contribution to between $\sim 0.5-2.5$ kHz (see \citet{2012arXiv1209.0595Z}), but would have no effect on the detectability of the background, as we show in the next section.
+The amplitude of the background scales up with the rate and the average "chirp mass" (see Eq.~\ref{eq:omega}) and is larger for the BHBH background than for the BHNS and NSNS contributions by $1-3$ orders of magnitude.
+Consequently, at low frequencies, the background is dominated by the signal from BHBH.
+After the BHBH peak, the spectrum decreases dramatically, but the signal from the NSNS is buried even for high frequencies.
+The population of BHNS contributes very little to the total background since it is masked by the BHBH signal at all frequencies.